StefanSchroeder/Golang-Ellipsoid/README.md

 # ellipsoid.go

 NOTE: The package has not been made go get-friendly yet.
 Some of my forkers did that, I'll catch up some day.
-Also the compilation instructions in this readme have not been updated for Go-1.0.

 ellipsoid.go performs latitude and longitude calculations on the surface of an ellipsoid.
 And converts ECEF to LLA and vice-versa.

-This is a Go conversion of an existing Perl conversion of existing Fortran code (see ACKNOWLEDGEMENTS) and the author of this class makes no claims of originality.
+This is a Go conversion of an existing Perl conversion of existing Fortran code (To and At-functions; see ACKNOWLEDGEMENTS) and the author of this package makes no claims of originality.
 Nor can he even vouch for the results of the calculations, although they do seem to work for him and have been tested against other methods.